Interior Eigensolver Based on Rational Filter with Composite rule: GMRES iteration number

 \section{GMRES iteration number}

-As we mentioned in \cref{subsec:eigensolver}, the multi-shift GMRES will converge faster as the subspace iteration converges. \Cref{tab:circuitbehavior} reports the number of solving in both the simple and the composite rules and its GMRES iteration number.
-The normalized last column of \cref{tab:circuitbehavior} is visualized in \cref{fig:decays}.
+As we mentioned in \cref{subsec: eigensolver}, the multi-shift GMRES will converge faster as the subspace iteration goes. \Cref{tab: circuitbehavior} reports the number of triangular solves in both the simple and the composite rules and its GMRES iteration number.
+The normalized last column of \cref{tab: circuitbehavior} is visualized in \cref{fig: decays}.

-\Cref{tab:circuitbehavior} shows that the number of solving in each subspace iteration in the simple rule stays constant, whereas that for the composite rule decreases.
-Notice that the $n_\mathrm{iter}$ decays much slower than the number of solving in the composite rule.
-We have two remark points.
-The first point is that different shifts converge in different numbers of iterations, and $n_\mathrm{iter}$ is the maximum number of GMRES iterations among all shifts.
-The second point is that different columns converge to eigenvectors with different rates, and the $n_\mathrm{iter}$ shown here is the maximum number of iterations among all columns.
-The difference in the decays is mainly due to the second point.
+\Cref{tab: circuitbehavior} shows that the number of triangular solves in each subspace iteration of the simple rule stays constant, whereas that for the composite rule decreases.
+Notice that the $n_\mathrm{iter}$ decays much slower than the number of triangular solves in the composite rule.
+That is because different columns converge to eigenvectors with different rates.